joshunrau/MplusLGM/README.md

 ## Installation

 MplusLGM can be installed directly from GitHub using the devtools package.
-This will also install most dependencies, although the rhdf5 package from bioconductor must be installed manually, as it is not available on the CRAN repository.
+This will also install most dependencies, although the rhdf5 package from Bioconductor must be installed manually, as it is not available on the CRAN repository.

 ```
 # Install devtools from CRAN if not already installed
 install.packages("devtools")

-# Install the bioconductor package manager if required, then the rhdf5 package
+# Install the Bioconductor package manager if required, then the rhdf5 package
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 BiocManager::install("rhdf5")